 Through the Governor's Consolidated Funding Application (CFA) process, the Green Innovation Grant Program (GIGP) supports projects across New York State that utilize unique stormwater infrastructure design and create cutting-edge green technologies.
 GIGP-funded projects may be found from Buffalo to the end of Long Island, and range from rain gardens to stream "daylighting" projects.

-Projects selected for funding go beyond offering a greener solution.
-They maximize opportunities to leverage the multiple benefits of green infrastructure, spur innovation in the field of stormwater management, build capacity to construct and maintain green infrastructure, and/or facilitate the transfer of new technologies and practices to other areas across the state.
+Green stormwater infrastructure projects improve water quality by reducing and treating stormwater at its source through infiltration and/or evapotranspiration.
+Green stormwater infrastructure projects selected for funding go beyond offering a greener solution.
+They maximize opportunities to leverage the multiple benefits of green stormwater infrastructure, spur innovation in the field of stormwater management, build capacity to construct and maintain green stormwater infrastructure, and/or facilitate the transfer of new technologies and practices to other areas of the State.

 - State Agencies

 Bioretention systems are shallow vegetated depressions often referred to by a variety of names such as bioinfiltration areas, biofilters, rain gardens, bioswales, or recharge gardens.
 They are very effective at removing pollutants and reducing stormwater runoff.
 Properly designed bioretention practices mimic natural ecosystems through species diversity, density and distribution of vegetation, and the use of native species.
 This allows for the bioretention system to be resistant to insects, disease, pollution, and climatic stresses.